 7. Simplify the Kitchen Setup

-In minimalist campers, the kitchen should be compact and efficient.
-You don’t need every gadget — just what genuinely serves your travel style.
+In a minimalist camper, the kitchen should be compact and efficient.
+You don’t need every gadget, just what genuinely serves your travel style.
+If your galley is feeling cramped, these RV kitchen organization ideas are a great place to start trimming the excess.

 Key Design Elements